You ran a Valve Schedule, and you noticed that one of the stations (zones) has an excessive precipitation rate.

 Select a head in the problematic station.

-Then right-click and select the Select Similar option from the menu.
+Then right-click and choose the Select Similar option from the menu.

 All heads connected to the problematic valve will be selected.